Move More Month

 Exercise isn’t about doing it every day or being “motivated enough.”
 It’s about moving more!

-Learn more about physical activity at go.iastate.edu/EYOYWI
+Learn more about physical activity with Walk Your Way to Fitness, go.iastate.edu/EYOYWI

 Tend a Garden to Make Your Health Bloom